 \subsubsection{Effect of protocol threshold on performance}

 The protocol threshold ($\tau$) defines how accurately the agent should learn object categories.
 In particular, $\tau$ is the threshold accuracy which must be reached before a new category is introduced by the \texttt{ {simulated user}}.
-Therefore, we performed two set of experiments by setting the $\tau \in \{0.8, 0.9\}$ to see how well the agent performed with a \texttt{ {stricter simulated user}}.
+Therefore, we performed two ~{sets} of experiments by setting the $\tau \in \{0.8, 0.9\}$ to see how well the agent performed with a \texttt{ {stricter simulated user}}.
 Results are reported in Table~\ref{different_thresholds_open-ended}.
-By setting the $\tau=0.8$, although our ensembles still could learn all $51$ categories, the ensemble of deep-only representations requires more iterations than ensemble with mixed and handcrafted-only representations.
+By setting the $\tau=0.8$, although our ensembles still could learn all $51$ categories, the ensemble of deep-only representations requires more iterations than the ensemble with mixed and handcrafted-only representations.

-These results indicate that ensemble with mixed representations showed a better performance than ensembles with deep-only and handcrafted-only representations.
+These results indicate that the ensemble with mixed representations showed a better performance than ensemble methods with deep-only and handcrafted-only representations.
 Further increasing the protocol threshold to $0.9$ made learning new categories harder, and the agent could only learn $27$, $30$, and $36$ categories with deep-only, handcrafted-only, and mixed representations, respectively.